Berabjesus/EatOpia-Restaurant-Page/README.md

 ## Getting Started
 - Clone this repo on your local machine
 - Go to the cloned folder
+- If you want to repack the file
   - Run `npm install` on the terminal to install dependancies
   - Run `npm run build` to pack the files in the src folder
-- Go to the dist folder and open index.html or
+  - Go to the dist folder and open index.html
   - Run `npm run start` to open it on a live server
+- Else
+  - Just Go to the dist folder and open index.html

 ## Author